SeanKilleen/seankilleen.github.io/_posts/2019-09-15-better-technical-interviews-part-2-preparation.md

   - hiring
 date: '2019-09-15 21:31 -0400'
 ---
+_This post part of a series I'm writing on Better Technical Interviews.
+I'd love your feedback in the comments!_

+OK, now that we understand the point of the technical interview and are in the right mindset, we need to prepare.

 ## Preparing for the Interview

 I firmly believe that a successful interview is based on the preparation the interviewer is able to do.
 Some of my ground rules include: